Music Technology I Honors (10th-12th, ½ year course)

 Piano 1 (10th-12th, ½ year course)

 This course is a “hands on” class designed for students who have had little or no prior piano instruction and would like to learn how to play the piano.
 The course will include familiarization with the keyboard, music reading, basic theory, playing single note melodies as well as melodies accompanied by chords, and the basics of working as an accompanist.
 By the end of this course, students should be able to play well-known songs.
 Students’ progress will be measured and graded per student depending upon entering level.
-Students must be in good academic standing and have good attendance records to be considered for the course.
-Students must also submit a recommendation form from a current teacher.
-Please see Mr. Blazer in room 324 for any questions, or to pick up a recommendation form.
+Please see Mr. Blazer in room 324 for any questions.

 Guitar 1 (10th-12th, ½ year course)

 This course is a “hands on” class designed for students who have had little or no prior Guitar instruction and would like to learn how to play the Guitar.
-The course will include familiarization with the fret board, music reading, basic theory and playing single note melodies as well as chords.
+The course will include familiarization with the fretboard, music reading, basic theory and playing single note melodies as well as chords.
 By the end of this course, students should be able to play well-known songs.
 Students’ progress will be measured and graded per student depending upon entering level.
-Students must be in good academic standing and have good attendance records to be considered for the course.
-Students must also submit a recommendation form from a current teacher.
-Please see Mr. Blazer in room 324 for any questions, or to pick up a recommendation form.
+Please see Mr. Blazer in room 324 for any questions

 Instrumental (Includes Orchestra, String Orchestra, Concert Band and Jazz Band)